Masstronaut/supakit-starter/README.md

 Add the string to your .env file as `DATABASE_URL` to be able to work with prisma.

+#### Supabase redirect URL

+By default, the Supabase redirect URL for sign-in defaults to `localhost:3000`.
+Currently, a sveltekit/vite project runs on `localhost:5173` by default.
+You'll need to update one of these to get auth working.
+To do this in supabase, open the dashboard and navigate to:

+1. `-> Authentication`
+2. `-> URL Configuration`
+3. `-> Site URL`

+Update the value from `http://localhost:3000` to `http://localhost:5173` and press `Save`.
+Afterwards your sign in should work!

 ## Developing

 Once you've created a project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server: